-Some of the events that necessitate the removal of a person's wisdom teeth may only be detectable via the use of radiographs.
+Some of the events that necessitate the removal of a person's third molars may only be detectable via the use of x-rays.

-It also includes making a determination if there are any absent or extra wisdom teeth.
-And an evaluation regarding their current stage of development, alignment and eruption progress.
+X-rays are also used to determine if there are any absent or extra wisdom teeth.
+And evaluate their current stage of development, alignment and eruption.

 C) Some justifications for extraction are no longer universally accepted.